Optimal differentially private kernel learning with random projection: Experiments

 For the real-data experiment, we used the Million Song dataset from the UCI machine learning repository \citep{year_prediction_msd_203}, the dataset for the regression task of predicting the year in which a song is released based on audio features associated with the song.
 The dataset consists of 515,345 samples with 90 features and a response within $[1922,2011]$.
-For the experiments, we randomly subsampled 2,000 data points, using half for training and half for testing.
+For the experiments, we randomly subsampled 2,0000 data points, using half for training and half for testing.
 The features were standardized to have a zero mean and unit variance based on the training set.
 Note that this step may introduce privacy leakage if performed non-privately; in practice, differentially private standardization should be used to maintain privacy guarantees.
 The responses were centered so that they lie on $[-44.5,44.5]$.
-Gaussian kernel with multiple bandwidth parameters $\sigma \in \{2^{4},2^{4.5},2^{5},2^{5.5},2^{6}\}$ were used.
+Gaussian kernel with multiple bandwidth parameters $\sigma \in \{2^{4},2^{4.5},2^{5}\}$ were used.
 The experiments were repeated 100 times.
-Fig.~\ref{fig:cali} presents the results for $\sigma=2^4$.
-Consistent with the simulation results, the random projection-based method yields lower test errors than the RFF-based method on real data across most of the privacy budget range, except at $\epsilon = 0.1$.
-Experiment results for other values of $\sigma$ are provided in the Appendix.
+The result is presented in Fig.~\ref{fig:cali}.
+Consistent with the simulation results, the random projection-based method yields lower test errors than the RFF-based method on real data across most of the privacy budget range.